Macquarie Group 2019 Annual General Meeting and first quarter 2020 Financial Year update

 - potential regulatory changes and tax uncertainties

-Mr Moore said: “Macquarie remains well positioned to deliver superior performance in the medium-term due to its deep expertise in major markets, strength in diversity and ability to adapt its portfolio mix to changing market conditions, the ongoing benefits of continued cost initiatives, a strong and conservative balance sheet and a proven risk management framework and culture.”
+Ms Wikramanayake said: “Macquarie remains well positioned to deliver superior performance in the medium term due to its deep expertise in major markets, strength in diversity and ability to adapt its portfolio mix to changing market conditions, ongoing program to identify cost saving initiatives and efficiency, strong and conservative balance sheet and proven risk management framework and culture.”

 Highlights from the address of Chairman, Peter Warne